 Session attendance, performance on a science content pre/post assessment, and student responses on a satisfaction survey provided formative evaluation data.
-Performance on the 2013 K-Prep assessment in science will provide summative data for this initiative.
+Performance on the 2013 K-PREP assessment in science provided summative data for this initiative.
 The research questions were as follows: